w3f/polkadot-wiki/docs/general/kusama/kusama-getting-started.md

 :::tip As a KSM holder

-You can interact with all the features of the Kusama network such as staking (i.e. validating or nominating), governance, parachain auctions, basic transfers and everything else.
+You can interact with all the features of the Kusama network such as staking (i.e. validating or nominating), governance, basic transfers and everything else.

 :::